-Environmental Component Potential Impact Mitigation Measure(s) The construction of the Emergency Egress Building on Bain Avenue, the Sammon Avenue Crossover, and Minton Portal will not result in permanent impacts to transit.
-A new road connection constructed between Banigan Drive and Overlea Bouelvard will be maintained after the completion of the OMSF construction.
-Operations Permanent impacts to transit resulting in increased transit ridership and worsened transit levels of service and passenger queuing conditions due to higher ridership.
-Sidewalks and transit stops will be designed to current City of Toronto and TTC standards, reduced widths may be required due to existing constraints.
-OLW Study Area Once Liberty New Street is constructed between Dufferin Street and Strachan Avenue, the TTC will re-route bus route 29, 929, 29A, and 63 to serve Exhibition Station.
-Automobiles Construction Hauling of excavated soil and building materials may result in increased delays and travel times along designated haul routes OLW Study Area Traffic Due to construction, there will be lane closures at King Bathurst, Queen Spadina, Osgoode, and Queen Station.
+Environmental Component Potential Impact Mitigation Measure(s) Monitoring Activities to minimize operational impacts and installation of signage to advise transit users of any changes.
+Construction of the MSF will result in re-routing of route 88A due to the closure of Beth Nealson Drive for 1.5 years from Pat Moore Drive to South of Tremco access.
+Permanent impacts to Thorncliffe Station include the provision of a bus loop and increase in bus traffic on Thorncliffe Park Drive and at the intersection with Overlea Boulevard.
+Existing transit services will be maintained throughout this segment.
+However, traffic lane reductions may result in transit delays.
+Permanent transit impacts at Pape Station include the future bus loop layout.
+Locations are to be determined.
+The construction of the Emergency Egress Building on Bain Avenue, the Sammon Avenue Crossover, and Minton Portal will not result in permanent impacts to transit.
+Operations OLW Study Area Once Liberty New Street is constructed between Dufferin Street and Strachan Avenue, the TTC will re-route bus route 29, 929, 29A, and 63 to serve Exhibition Station.
+Automobiles Hauling of excavated soil and building materials may result in increased delays and travel times along designated haul routes OLW Study Area Traffic Due to construction, there will be lane closures at King Bathurst, Queen Spadina, Osgoode, and Queen Station.
 The following street impacts will occur as a result of Station and tunnel construction: King Bathurst Station Closure of the curb lanes on the east leg of the King Street / Bathurst Street intersection for both directions.
 Closure of the northbound curb lane on Bathurst Street from Stewart Street to north of King Street.
 Lane width reduction and on-street parking removal on the north side of Stewart Street, east of Bathurst Street.
 Queen Spadina Station Closure of the eastbound approach curb lane at Queen Street / Spadina Avenue.
-Osgoode Station Northbound curb lane closure on University Avenue between Queen Street and Armoury Street.
-Construction Traffic and advance notification signage are recommended to be installed full closures of arterial roadways, and advance public notice is recomment to advise road users of alternative routes.
-Traffic operations should be monitored after opening day and signal timin optimization or installation of new signals should be applied based on act field conditions to accommodate the future traffic demands and patterns.
-Modifications of traffic signal timing plans to suit construction and haul rous should be considered.
-Metrolinx will work with TTC and event organizers to mitigate traffic impact during construction.
-OLW Study Area Traffic Optimize signal timings in Downtown Toronto along key east-west corride to accommodate the combined impacts of City of Toronto works (including the Gardiner Expressway Rehabilitation project) and Ontario Line station construction works.
-At Exhibition Station, haul routes are proposed for truck operations and westbound left at King/Atlantic), which are currently prohibited during pear periods Monday through Friday.
-Additional haul routes that abide by exist municipal bylaws are recommended for truck activity.

-Monitoring Activities ed for ended hing actual s. routes bacts bacts dors ling bn I were eak isting rty Construction OLS Study Area Monitor traffic impacts during construction to ensure robust access to and from Station 40 and St. Michael's Hospital.
+Construction Traffic and advance notification signage are recommended to be installed for full closures of arterial roadways, and advance public notice is recommended to advise road users of alternative routes.
+Traffic operations should be monitored after opening day and signal timing optimization or installation of new signals should be applied based on actual field conditions to accommodate the future traffic demands and patterns.
+Modifications of traffic signal timing plans to suit construction and haul routes should be considered.
+OLW Study Area Traffic Optimize signal timings in Downtown Toronto along key east-west corridors to accommodate the combined impacts of City of Toronto works (including the Gardiner Expressway Rehabilitation project) and Ontario Line station construction works.
+At Exhibition Station, haul routes are proposed for truck operations and were selected to reduce impacts to local residential areas.
+Trucks would be permitted to travel through turns (northbound left at King/Strachan, and westbound left at King/Atlantic), which are currently prohibited during peak periods Monday through Friday.
+Additional haul routes that abide by existing municipal bylaws are recommended for trucks to navigate through Liberty Village to help disperse the impact of truck activity.
+Construction OLS Study Area Monitor traffic impacts during construction to ensure robust access to and from Station 40 and St. Michael's Hospital.
 The intersection of Bay Street and Albert Street will be monitored to identify whether the southbound left phase needs to be activated.
 Operation Traffic operations should be monitored after opening day and signal timing optimization or installation of new signals should be applied based on actual field conditions to accommodate the future traffic demands and patterns.
 Monitoring of the northbound left at King Street and Strachan Avenue is required to ensure that sufficient operations are maintained with the addition of construction vehicles.